Mr. T: Commercials

-Mr. T has been involved in numerous commercials, including for Snickers, World of Warcraft, MCI, Comcast, and RadioShack.
-Forbes has described him as "one of the most enduring pitchmen in the business."
+Mr. T has appeared in numerous TV commercials, including for Snickers, Atari, World of Warcraft, MCI, Comcast and RadioShack.
+Forbes described him as "one of the most enduring pitchmen in the business".
 Mr. T has described himself as "not really an actor, I'm a reactor; I'm a pitchman."
 At his peak, he was earning $5 million per year.

-Mr. T did a video campaign for Hitachi's Data Systems that was created and posted on consumer video sites including YouTube and Yahoo!
+Mr. T performed in a video campaign for Hitachi Data Systems (HDS) that was created and posted on consumer video sites including YouTube and Yahoo!
 Video.
 According to Steven Zivanic, senior director and corporate communications of HDS, "this campaign has not only helped the firm in its own area, but it has given the data storage firm a broader audience."
 In November 2007, Mr. T appeared in a television commercial for the online role playing game World of Warcraft with the phrase "I'm Mr. T and I'm a Night Elf Mohawk".
 A follow-up to this commercial appeared in November 2009 where he appeared promoting the "mohawk grenade" item, which appears in game and turns other players into Mr. T's likeness.

-In 2008, Mr. T appeared on the American channel Shopping TV selling his "Mr. T Flavorwave Oven".
+In 2008, Mr. T appeared on the American channel Shopping TV, selling his Mr. T Flavorwave Oven.
 In 2009, ZootFly announced they had acquired the rights to the Mr. T Graphic Novel and were planning several video games based upon the work.
-The first (and only) game, "Mr. T: The Videogame", was to have Mr. T battle Nazis in various locations and guest star Wil Wright.
+The first (and only) game, Mr. T: The Videogame, was to have Mr. T battle Nazis in various locations and guest star Wil Wright.
 It was planned to be available on the Xbox 360, PS3, Wii and PC platforms, however the game was cancelled for undisclosed reasons.